tierra-colada/cppguts/README.md

 * _do they both have the same semantic parent (classname)? (for methods only)_

-If your new function/method definition uses external types then these types must be declared (not necessary to define them).
+If your new function/method definition uses external types then these types must be preliminary declared (not necessary to define them).

 **Remember that after `editcpp` finds common functions/methods it will simply copy selected text lines from one file to another.**